TeamDevDev/course-assessment-fall-2024/tokens.md

 - [ ] I have at least one remaining token to spend.
 - [ ] I know that requests are processed in the order they are received.
+- [ ] I will submit the correct URL for the GitHub repository.
+- [ ] I understand